FishtownFish wrapped around the rod of AsclepiusMedicine

 Mechanistically interesting but not clinically meaningful.
 Both feel good.
 Neither replaces the medications.

 Hair loss in men is associated with measurable increases in depression, anxiety, and social withdrawal.
-The dismissal of "it's just hair" is one of the more consistent failures of primary care for men in their 20s and 30s.
+The dismissal of "its just hair" is one of the more consistent failures of primary care for men in their 20s and 30s.
 We treat the hair loss because it is treatable, and we treat the mental health side honestly when it is part of the picture.

 A few areas worth watching: oral and topical JAK inhibitors (currently FDA-approved for alopecia areata, with research ongoing for AGA), prostaglandin analogs, and stem-cell-based approaches.
 None of them have displaced finasteride or minoxidil as standard care.
 We follow the trial data and update the plan when better tools land in the FDA-approved formulary.